Azure/fta-architecturalreview/articles/devtest.md

 * **Do you have a single pane of glass view of the health of your application?**

     Understand whether there is a clear view into the application. &nbsp; How soon would there be awareness of an issue after it occurs?
-Is infrastructure monitoring only being performed, meaning that application level events may not be discovered? <br><br> Or, is there a single monitoring dashboard which covers both application and infrastructure monitoring?
+Is infrastructure monitoring only being performed, meaning that application level events may not be discovered?
+Or, is there a single monitoring dashboard which covers both application and infrastructure monitoring?

     > [https://www.visualstudio.com/learn/what-is-monitoring/](https://www.visualstudio.com/learn/what-is-monitoring/)

 * **Have you considered how to make insight easier for your operations team?**

     * Make all actions observable, so you can trace through your system (e.g. correlation ID)
     * Instrument for monitoring
     * Instrument for root cause analysis
     * Use distributed tracing
     * Standardise logs and metrics
     * Automate management tasks

     Understand whether there is a clear view into the application. &nbsp; Can the lines of offending code be identified when an issue occurs, and can this be remediated quickly?
 Or would a search through logs need to take place, potentially joining a number of pieces of application telemetry to understand the problem?

     > [https://docs.microsoft.com/en-gb/azure/application-insights/app-insights-overview](https://docs.microsoft.com/en-gb/azure/application-insights/app-insights-overview)
     >